 Because red Solo cups are too cliché.

-.
+For updating your blog and drafting party playlists.
 Oh yeah, and writing papers, researching and getting school stuff done.

 Coffee Maker/Tea Strainer